UCIDataScienceInitiative/IntroR_Workshop/index.md

   + 7.1 First let's also fix the "-99" in mpg as for origin.
   + 7.2 use summary(data) to check if every variable looks reasonable now.
 Note: in reality, even dirtier data coding could happen, e.g. multiple bad codings, in which case histograms and boxplots will be useful - since we are able to see all weird values at the same time.
 Similar as checking outliers.
   + 7.3 using is.na() function, take a subset of the dataset that has non-missing mpg and check the dimension of the subset.
 Hint: !is.na() refers to NOT NA.
-  + 7.4 write a function total_NAs(data) that returns the total number of missing values in the dataset given in the argument "data".
+  + 7.4 write a function total_NAs(x) that returns the total number of missing values in the dataset given in the argument "x".
 Test your function on the current data, it should return 17.
   + 7.5 read the help file for function na.omit(), and use this function to create a new data that contains only the instances that has no missing value on any variables

 ---